thosgood/this-weeks-finds/markdown/201-250/week207.md

 > evaporation will always be a pure quantum state.
 >
 > The loser(s) will reward the winner(s) with an encyclopedia of the
-> winner\'s choice, from which information can be recovered at will.
+> winner's choice, from which information can be recovered at will.
 >
 > Stephen W. Hawking, Kip S. Thorne, John P. Preskill\
 > Pasadena, California, 6 February 1997

-It\'s signed by Thorne and Preskill, with a thumbprint of Hawking\'s.
+It's signed by Thorne and Preskill, with a thumbprint of Hawking's.

 After a bit of joking around and an explanation of how the question session would work, Hawking began his talk.
-Since it\'s fairly short and not too easy to summarize, I think I\'ll just quote the whole transcript which I believe Sean Carroll got from the New York Times science reporter Dennis Overbye.
-I\'ve made a few small corrections.
+Since it's fairly short and not too easy to summarize, I think I'll just quote the whole transcript which I believe Sean Carroll got from the New York Times science reporter Dennis Overbye.
+I've made a few small corrections.

-There were also some slides, but you\'re not missing a lot by not seeing them.
+There were also some slides, but you're not missing a lot by not seeing them.
 The talk was not easy to understand, so unless quantum gravity is your specialty you may feel like just skimming it to get the flavor, and then reading my attempt at a summary.

-The talk began with Hawking\'s trademark introduction, uttered as usual in his computer-generated voice:
+The talk began with Hawking's trademark introduction, uttered as usual in his computer-generated voice:

 > Can you hear me?